 Spring 2013 quarter

-- Carri LeRoy ecology and quantitative biology , Kevin Francis history of science and technology
+- Carri LeRoy freshwater ecology, quantitative biology, environmental education , Kevin Francis history of science and technology

 Students learn how to integrate the use of inferential statistics and qualitative data analysis to conduct rigorous examinations of the social, biological, and physical aspects of environmental issues.
 This knowledge will prepare students for their own research and for understanding and critiquing research articles and reports in fields of their choosing.